-These projects are undergoing permitting works and coordination with the local government units involved, and evaluation of data derived from recently conducted CSMT surveys.
-Estimated costs for the work programs for these service contracts for 2017 is Php 5.2 Million.
+The Mariveles and East Mankayan projects, are undergoing permitting works, coordination with the local government units involved and evaluation of the CSMT surveys data recently obtained.
+Estimated costs for the work programs for these service contracts for 2018 is Php 33 Million.